mrbelka12000/opmizier/README.md

         4) Cost and complexity of further optimizations outweigh the expected benefits.

         5) A monitoring and alerting system is in place for future issues.

+---

+# Database Performance Optimization Guide

+This guide provides a step-by-step process to identify and resolve database performance issues.

+## Steps to Solve the Problem

+1. **Examine `pg_stat_statements`**
+   Start by analyzing query performance using `pg_stat_statements`.
+Run diagnostic queries in the database to gather insights into slow or resource-intensive queries.
+You can find them in db/1.queries.sql

+2. **Investigate Problematic Queries**
+   Identify queries causing performance bottlenecks, such as high memory usage or long execution times.

+3. **Analyze Slow Queries**
+    - Define metrics such as SLA thresholds or log detailed request-response data for further analysis.
+    - Use tools like `EXPLAIN` and `EXPLAIN ANALYZE` to inspect query execution plans and pinpoint inefficiencies.

+4. **Optimize Queries**
+   Use the insights gained from query analysis to optimize slow or resource-intensive queries.

+5. **Evaluate Metrics**
+   Reassess the metrics defined earlier to measure the effectiveness of the optimizations and identify any remaining bottlenecks.

+6. **Implement Caching**
+   If performance issues persist, consider implementing caching for request-response pairs to reduce database load and improve response times.

+7. **Reevaluate Metrics**
+   After introducing cache, revisit the defined metrics to ensure optimal performance and stability.

+8. **Explore Advanced Optimization Techniques**
+   If necessary, implement advanced strategies such as:
+    - **Replication**: For high availability and read scalability.
+    - **Sharding**: To distribute data horizontally across multiple nodes.
+    - **Partitioning**: For managing large datasets more efficiently.

+---